AdobeDocs/release-notes.en/current.md

 ---
 title: Latest Release Notes
-description: Find the latest release notes and knowledge base issues for Adobe [!DNL Experience Cloud] products and services.
+description: Find the latest release notes and Knowledge Base issues for Adobe [!DNL Experience Cloud] products and services.
 Learn about upcoming events and new documentation on Experience League.
 Discover the latest tutorials and courses for [!DNL Experience Cloud] applications.
 doc-type: release notes
 last-update: April 2024
 author: mfrei